The Griffin Armament MK2 Lower

 Quick Summary

-The Griffin Armament MK2 Lower Receiver offers fully ambidextrous controls for safety, bolt release, and magazine release, along with a flared magazine well.
-However, criticisms include a slim proprietary grip, a stock that can detach, and non-rotatable QD sling mounts.
-An unstaked castle nut was also identified as a QC issue.
+The Griffin Armament MK2 Lower receiver offers fully ambidextrous controls, including an audible safety, functional bolt release, and an ambidextrous magazine release/bolt catch.
+It also features a flared magazine well.
+However, criticisms include a lack of a staked castle nut, a slim grip, and a stock that can detach easily with fixed, plastic QD sling mounts.

 Chapters